ArowaYasmeen/Leave-Form-System/README.md

 2. Request for leave extension
 3. Confirm their arrival

-Only th student end of the interface and back-end work has been done.
+Only the student end of the interface and back-end work has been done.
 The Authority side is yet to be implemented.